percona/percona-server/doc/source/flexibility/compressed_columns.rst

 ============================

   * :rn:`5.7.17-11`
-    Feature implemented in |Percona Server| 5.7
+    Feature implemented in Percona Server for MySQL 5.7

 System Variables
 ================